Synopsis: Key Mistakes Made by Mediation Participants

 a) Not knowing or understanding the mediator's style of mediation, e.g. evaluative, facilitative, transformative, understanding-based or some combination of these.

 b) Choosing a mediator because the mediator has no prior experience with the other mediation participants.
 A prior experience is usually very helpful in a mediation.
 The only question should be whether you and your client trust the mediator.
-Any questions as to trust (regardless of the reasonableness of those questions) then choose another mediator.
+Any questions as to trust (regardless of the reasonableness of those questions) that cannot be clearly resolved then choose another mediator.
 The mediator must have the absolute trust of the parties to be effective.

 c) Choosing a mediator without prior experience in the general subject area.
 A mediator to be effective must understand the overall setting of the issues being mediated.
 For example, a mediator without experience in patent law will be significantly limited in a patent dispute case.